pensiero/github-tools/README.md

 ## Introduction

 ZF2 module that provide various tools that connect your application with your github repository via ZF2 console.
+What you can do?

+- Automatically create a new PR and draft release, based on the diff commits between `develop` and `master` branches
+- Mark a repository as deployed

 ## Installation